 GeoMIP was born out of a need to answer the question, "What are the expected climate effects of geoengineering?"
 Multiple groups in the past have conducted climate model simulations of geoengineering, but prior to this project, very few of them had done the same experiment, which makes it difficult to determine which features in the results are actually due to geoengineering and which are specific to the model on which the simulation was conducted.
 GeoMIP serves to organize geoengineering simulations by prescribing the experiments which all participating climate models will perform.

-GeoMIP has recently begun efforts to integrate itself with the bulk of the climate modeling community.
+One of GeoMIP's purposes is to integrate itself within the bulk of the climate modeling community.
 Many past GeoMIP studies have revealed how simulations of geoengineering can reveal fundamental insights about the climate system.
 In turn, further investigations of the climate system will better inform the expected effects of geoengineering.
 In short, geoengineering studies and "general" climate studies are closely aligned, and one of GeoMIP's major thrusts is to explore those common purposes.

 GeoMIP is also an officially endorsed model intercomparison project in the Coupled Model Intercomparison Project Phase 6.
 The experiments to be contributed to CMIP6 by GeoMIP are detailed by Kravitz et al. (2015) and also described on the GeoMIP6 page.